SporoZoite/WikiBIFFF/README.md

 __________________________________________________________________________________________<br>

-#6- SINGLE PAGES (First Version OK/ responsive OK/ => still working on gallery part)
+#6- SINGLE PAGES (First Version OK/ responsive OK/ gallery style OK )

 + replace files: single-movie.php/single-event.php/single-guest.php + fonts, images, src, css and js files to add new modifications <br>
 => they now have the same 'template'/ they have matching names and structure <br>